federatedsecure/whitepaper/README.md

 pip.main([‘install’, ‘federatedsecure-client’])
 ```

-## Benchmarks
+## 3.3.
+Benchmarks

+The following benchmarks give an indication of the performance one may expect from a secure multiparty computation (SMPC) backend with task-specific microservices.
+Here, we are using the propaedeutic Python package “Simon” (SImple Multiparty computatiON).
+Monolithic universal SMPC solutions like garbled circuits would generally be slower.
+Optimized implementations in a compiled language would be faster.
+Methods other than SMPC (e.g., fully homomorphic encryption or trusted computing like DataSHIELD) might have different performance characteristics altogether.
+The performance of various methods and algorithms has been studied extensively in the literature.
+The following is rather to be understood as evidence that basic calculations of average-size problems may easily be performed with little overhead by the presented middleware.

-### Impact of server hardware
+### 3.3.1.
+Impact of Server Hardware

-The overwhelming share of computational cost is incurred server-side.
-In the following benchmark, two respectively three servers and two respectively three clients are simultaneously running on the same localhost machine.
+The overwhelming share of computational cost is incurred on the server side.
+In the following benchmark, two or three servers and two or three clients, respectively, are simultaneously running on the same local host machine, Table 8.

-#### Table 8 – speed benchmarks depending on server hardware (seconds)
+#### Table 8.
+Speed benchmarks depending on server hardware (seconds).

 <table>
  <thead>